Containerize your PHP application (Docker 101)

 Do not forget the "." at the end of the command.

-You will then see Docker doing its magic downloading all the layer required.
+You will then see Docker doing its magic downloading all the layers required.

 Run the image to obtain a usable container